jerhon/www-honlsoft-com/content/blog/2020-06-20-calendar-application-microsoft-graph-api.md

 The HttpClient returns an Observable which can be subscribed to by whatever consumes the service and calls the method.
 However, one of the key pieces still missing is authenticating to that Microsoft Graph API call.

+A good pattern is to put all HTTP access code in it's own Angular service away from the actual UI logic.

 ## Providing Authentication Tokens in the HttpClient

 The msal-angular library provides the MsalInterceptor.
-This needs to included as a provider in your angular module definition.
+This needs to  be included as a provider in the angular module definition.

 ```typescript
 providers: [